CourtHive/tods-competition-factory/documentation/docs/governors/score-governor.md

 title: Score Governor
 ---

-The **scoreGovernor** is a collection of scoring related utilities exported from the Competition Factory;
-these utilities provide analysis/validation or generate values, but do not make any mutations.

-Lightweight independent/reusable components such as scoring dialogs can make use of the **scoreGovernor** without having to import any Competition Factory engines.

 ```js
 import { governors: { scoreGovernor }} from 'tods-competition-factory';
 ```

+The **scoreGovernor** is a collection of scoring related utilities that provide analysis/validation or generate values.

+Lightweight independent/reusable components such as scoring dialogs can make use of the **scoreGovernor** without having to import any Competition Factory engines.

 ---

-## API

-### analyzeSet
+## analyzeSet

 ```js
 const {